secseattle/secseattle.github.io/index.md

 total_projects:

 ##This is the quote on the index page
-quote: "It is not the beauty of a building you should look at; it's the construction of the foundation that will stand the test of time. <br>-David Allan Coe"
+quote: "<br><br>It is not the beauty of a building you should look at;<br>it's the construction of the foundation that will stand the test of time. <br>-David Allan Coe"

 ##The following are the text values for the main image slider on the index page
 #### AVAILABLE COLORS: c-base, c-alt, c-light, c-dark, c-white, c-gray, c-black, c-red